 Consider whether the project areas focus solely on an access facility, or if project areas include roads and trails leading to the access.
 How does this affect the user experience?

+Local Dependence

-Local Dependence Use may rely on a site-specific feature or system characteristic.
+Use may rely on a site-specific feature or system characteristic.
 For example, anglers may seek out a specific fishing hole or kayakers a specific wave.
 Knowing location-specific features may help point to the most appropriate location for new trails or activity-specific facilities designed to best support these uses.
 It could also direct secondary (and potentially conflicting) uses away from a particular site.
 For example, the best fishing hole on the river might have a network of social trails that are currently being used by kayakers out of convenience.
 Alternatively, a boat ramp may be the only location along a long stretch of river where anglers can cast effectively.
 Understanding these activities and why users are attracted to a particular site is vital to understanding the flexibility that may exist to segregate or combine uses.

-To plan for variation in use, understand the underlying factors driving patterns of use by asking questions such as: - What is the current recreation experience? - How does this seasonal use, challenge level, or locational dependence affect use type? - How can this information guide decision-making for access improvement?
+- How can this information guide